CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-10.md

 <validation step="d3358f7e-65d5-437b-9491-f2d77a8b6950" />

 ## Review
-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:
-- Implemented Content Safety Measures
+- Implemented Content Safety Measures.
-- Monitor and Analyze Content for Compliance
+- Monitor and Analyze Content for Compliance.

 ### You have successfully completed the lab.
 Click Next >> to move on to the next set of exercises.